Abdul-Qadir3/learn_Typescript/07_class/readme.md

-## deploying a dummy JavaScript project to npm step by step with dummy content
+## Deploying a dummy JavaScript project to npm step by step with dummy content

 ### Step 1: Create Your Dummy Project